plenoptic-org/plenoptic/docs/user_guide/reproduce/adversarial_examples_mad.md

 mad.setup(initial_noise=0.001, optimizer_kwargs={"lr": 0.001})
 ```

 Running the synthesis generates an image that looks just like the original image but we see the optimized metric loss has increased significantly.
-Even though the reference metric loss measured in pixel space has also increased a little bit, it is not nearly as big as the change in the representation space.
+Even though the reference metric loss measured in pixel space has also increased, it remains a small value.

 ```{code-cell} ipython3
 mad.synthesize(50)